Still Wondering If SEO Is Worth It for Your Wellness Business?

 "SEO is too technical for me."

-I agree, overall SEO is kinda boring, technical and has a giant learning curve, BUT many aspects are straightforward and easy even if you have ZERO tech knowledge.
+Overall SEO involves a bit of a learning curve, however, many aspects are straightforward and easy even if you have no tech knowledge.

-SEO can totally be done by any small business owner with the right guidance.
+SEO can totally be done by many clinic owners with the right guidance.

-There are a ton of awesome free tools like Google Business Profile, Google Analytics and Google Search Console that will provide valuable insights without requiring a tech background.
+There are many free tools like Google Business Profile, Google Analytics and Google Search Console that will provide valuable insights without requiring a tech background.

 With these insights you can fix and optimize your efforts.